 - Residency requirements

-- Winners of all awards except the Haddon Forrester King Medal should be mainly resident and/or have a substantive position in Australia at the time of the nomination deadline.
+- Winners of all awards except the Haddon Forrester King Medal should be (1) mainly resident in Australia (Australian Citizen or Australian Permanent Resident) or (2) be an Australian Citizen or Australian Permanent Resident and have a substantive position in Australia at the time of the nomination deadline.
 Unless explicitly stated in the awarding conditions, the research being put forward for the award should have been undertaken mainly in Australia.
 Some awards have more specific conditions that the relevant selection committee must apply and nominators are advised to read the conditions associated with each award very carefully.

-- Honorific Career Eligibility (more specific details found in the Honorific Awards nominator guidelines)
+- Honorific career eligibility (more specific details found in the honorific awards nominator guidelines and the honorific award post PhD eligibility guidelines)

-- For example for the 2021 Honorific award round early career exemption calculations should be calculated for the period 1 January 2010 to 1 January 2020.
-2021 Honorific award Post PhD* Eligibility guidelines.
+- For example, for the 2024 honorific award round, early career exemption calculations should be calculated for the period 1 January 2013 to 1 January 2023.

-- **Please note that the Awards Committee may consider nominees with Post PhD dates outside of these ranges if a career exemption requests is being submitted with the nomination, further guidelines on career exemption requests can be found in the nomination guidelines.
+- **Please note that the Awards Committee may consider nominees with post PhD dates outside of these ranges if a career exemption request is being submitted with the nomination, further guidelines on career exemption requests can be found in the nomination guidelines.

 - Academy fellowship requirements in award nominations

 - Fellows and non-Fellows of the Academy can provide nominations for either Fellows or non-Fellows for all awards.